School for Coquettes (1935 film)

 School for Coquettes (French: L'école des cocottes) is a 1935 French comedy film directed by Pierre Colombier and starring Raimu, André Lefaur and Renée Saint-Cyr.
 It is based on the 1918 play School for Coquettes by Marcel Gerbidon and Paul Armont.
+It was shot at the Joinville The film's sets were designed by the art director Jacques Colombier.
+Future star Ginette Leclerc had a small supporting role.

+Synopsis

 In Edwardian Paris, a young working-class girl attends an academy which teaches her the arts of a coquette to enable her to rise in society.

-The film's sets were designed by the art director Jacques Colombier.
-Future star Ginette Leclerc had a small supporting role.